JunghoSon/react-ajax-tutorial/README.md

 Fetch API cannot load http://localhost:4000/api/todos.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:3000' is therefore not allowed access.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```

 Keep in mind that `proxy` only has effect in development (with `npm start`), and it is up to you to ensure that URLs like `/api/todos` point to the right thing in production.
-You don‚Äôt have to use the `/api` prefix.
+You don??ôt have to use the `/api` prefix.
 Any unrecognized request without a `text/html` accept header will be redirected to the specified `proxy`.

-Currently the `proxy` option only handles HTTP requests, and it won‚Äôt proxy WebSocket connections.<br>
+Currently the `proxy` option only handles HTTP requests, and it won??ôt proxy WebSocket connections.<br>
 If the `proxy` option is **not** flexible enough for you, alternatively you can:

-* Enable CORS on your server ([here‚Äôs how to do it for Express](http://enable-cors.org/server_expressjs.html)).
+* Enable CORS on your server ([here??ôs how to do it for Express](http://enable-cors.org/server_expressjs.html)).
 * Use [environment variables](#adding-custom-environment-variables) to inject the right server host and port into your app.

 ## Using HTTPS in Development